obsidian-tasks-group/obsidian-tasks/docs/getting-started/use-filename-as-date-fallback.md

 ## Settings

+The following image shows the two settings relating to this feature:

 ![Date fallback settings](https://github.com/obsidian-tasks-group/obsidian-tasks/raw/date-fallback-docs/resources/screenshots/settings-use-filename-for-date.png)

 ### Folders setting

 If the `Folders with date fallback` field is left empty in the settings dialog, date fallback is applied to all the files in the vault.

 A comma-separated list of folders can be entered to limit the scope.
 Date fallback will only be done is the specified folders and their subfolders.

 Examples: